akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 136: Saturday July 10, 2021

+**Pomodoros Completed**: 4

+**Today's Progress**: Wrap up computer AI, bug test, and submit TTT Bonus Features assignment.

+**My Feelings**: Another assignment in the bag!
+Feels good.
+A little concerned that some of my features are outside the scope of the assignment...
+Guess we're about to find out!
+Looking forward to feedback, my day off tomorrow, and starting 21 on Monday.

+### Day 135: Friday July 9, 2021

+**Pomodoros Completed**: 0

+**Today's Progress**: N/A

+**My Feelings**: Just a few Pomodoros left for the week so decided to take an off day to hang out with my family.

 ### Day 134: Thursday July 8, 2021

 **Pomodoros Completed**: 6